 This document describes how to ensure a safe and hygienic visit to farms with animal operations in order to prevent the spread of infections material and agents.

-Click here for the current version of NutMan 3.0, released on Jan.
+Click here for NutMan 3.0 installation files, released on Jan.
 8, 2013.
 This version has recently modified soil survey data.
 It also has updated "Special Conditions" documents for VPA and VPDES-permitted animal operations.

 Here's a list of presentation (PDF documents) given at the Agriculture Training School.
 If you have any questions, please contact Dave Kindig or the presenter.